radianttap/Coordinator/README.md

 See in the demo how I use `Section` and `Page` enums to declare parts and screens of the app and thus hide internal implementation of each Coordinator from the rest of the app.

-Section == one Coordinator instance.
+Section == one Coordinator instance, one semantic part of the app (my account, catalog, payment etc)

 Page == one screen inside a particular Coordinator.
+Each page corresponds to one UIViewController.

 ### NavigationCoordinator